pranavtbhat/JuliaCookbook/strings.md

 # Strings

 A string in Julia is an immutable sequence of characters.
-In previous versions of Julia, the string type was implemented through an abstract type `AbstractString` and concrete types such as `ASCIIString`.
+In previous versions of Julia, the string type was implemented through an abstract type, `AbstractString` and concrete types such as `ASCIIString`.
 Now, Julia provides a single `String` datatype.

 ## Accessing Substrings

 Julia doesn't allow modifications to `String` object, once it's created.
 However, it does provide ways of generating substrings.
-The getindex notation `[]` can be used on `String`s, in the same way that you'd extract sub-arrays:
+The getindex notation `[]` can be used on `String`, in the same way that you'd extract sub-arrays:

 ```julia
 julia> str = "abcdefg"